 The B.S. degree in nursing requires thirty-nine (39) credits as prerequisite or co-requisite courses.
 Additionally, there are forty-eight (48) required credits in nursing.
 A minimum of a C (2.0) is required for the nursing courses and the prerequisite or co-requisite courses, and an overall GPA of 2.5 must be achieved throughout the program to meet nursing major graduation requirements.
-A student will not be able to progress in the nursing major if a grade of at least a C (2.0) is not achieved after taking a prerequisite, co-requisite, or nursing major course the second time.
+A student will not be able to progress in the nursing major if a grade of at least a C (2.0) is not achieved after taking a prerequisite, co-requisite, or a nursing major course.
+If any non-nursing course has not been successfully completed, the student must apply for re-admission to the nursing program after achieving a C (2.0) or better.
 A student must withdraw from the nursing major if the GPA is less than 2.5.
-Reapplication is required and will be selective on a space available basis.
-The Hope College general education requirements have some adaptations.
+Reapplication is required and will be selective on a space available basis, a review of the student's record, and program plan for completion.

-Prerequisite and Co-requisite Courses (39 credits):
+Prerequisite and Co-requisite Courses (39 credits): Riology 195 Introduction to Cellular Riology (4)

-Biology 195 Introduction to Cellular Biology (4) Biology 221 Human Anatomy (4) Biology 222 Human Physiology (4) Biology 231 Microbiology (4) Introduction to Biological Chemistry (4) Chemistry 103 Kinesiology 307 Basic Nutrition (3) Mathematics 210 Introductory Statistics (4) Psychology 100 Introduction to Psychology (4) Psychology 230 Developmental Psychology (4) Sociology 101 Sociology and Social Problems (4)
+B1010gy 195 introduction to Cellular Blology (4) Biology 221 Human Physiology (4) Biology 222 Human Anatomy (4) Biology 231 Microbiology (4) Chemistry 103 Introduction to Biological Chemistry (4) Kinesiology 307 Introduction to Nutrition (3) Mathematics 210 Introductory Statistics (4) Psychology 100 Introduction to Psychology (4) Psychology 230 Developmental Psychology (4) Sociology 101 Sociology and Social Problems (4)